Spencer Steer Preview, Player Props: Reds vs. Mariners

 Mariners Pitching Rankings

-- The Mariners allow the sixth-fewest home runs in baseball (149 total, 1.1 per game).
+- Mariners pitchers combine to surrender the sixth-fewest home runs in baseball (150 total, 1.1 per game).

-- His most recent time out was on Tuesday against the Oakland Athletics, when the right-hander threw six scoreless innings while giving up three hits.
+- In his last time out on Wednesday against the Oakland Athletics, the right-hander tossed six innings, allowing three earned runs while surrendering seven hits.

-- The 23-year-old has a 4.15 ERA and 9.4 strikeouts per nine innings across 13 games this season, while allowing a batting average of .233 to his opponents.
+- The 25-year-old has put up an ERA of 3.93, with 8.4 strikeouts per nine innings, in 20 games this season.
+Opponents have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.